Presenting the NSW Government with oversight of NSW’s infrastructure program

 This tiered, risk-based approach to the assurance evaluation ensures that the focus is on the most important and complex projects.
 The process is confidential to each project, and advice is provided to the NSW Government, as the investor, through regular reporting.

 This approach enables “red flags” to be raised and an opportunity for interventions to be ordered to ensure projects are delivered on-time, on-budget, and in accordance with the NSW Government’s objectives.

 The IIAF is the applicable Gateway Coordination Framework under the NSW Gateway Policy.
 The NSW Gateway Policy is administered by NSW Treasury.

 The Oversight Framework for the NSW Infrastructure Program has been developed in response to observations from assurance reviews showing that clusters responsible for delivering projects implement a variety of project oversight approaches with mixed results.
-The Oversight Framework aims to improve accountability and transparency in project oversight and decision-making, foster a culture of collaboration and continuous improvement and establish practices to monitor, evaluate financial reporting and performance, staff performance and decision-making effectiveness.
+The Oversight Framework and accompanying Guide aims to improve accountability and transparency in project oversight and decision-making, foster a culture of collaboration and continuous improvement and establish practices to monitor, evaluate financial reporting and performance, staff performance and decision-making effectiveness.

 For more information on project assurance managed by Infrastructure NSW, please contact email@example.com.

 Through the investor assurance process, Infrastructure NSW provides independent advice to delivery agencies and direct reporting to the NSW Cabinet and the Minister for Infrastructure.
 This independent advice and reporting seeks to proactively contribute to the delivery of the Government’s key infrastructure projects to time, budget and in accordance with government objectives.

 The key components of the independent investor assurance process include: